davletovb/neva/README.md

 - **Stateful Agents**: Built-in conversation state tracking and snapshot/restore helpers let you persist simulations mid-run and resume them later.
+Stored history is unlimited by default, or can be bounded explicitly with `ConversationState(max_turns=..., max_turn_bytes=..., max_history_bytes=...)`.
+  `max_turn_bytes` bounds each stored message; `max_history_bytes` bounds the aggregate UTF-8 bytes of retained messages and evicts oldest turns as needed.
-Stored history is unlimited by default, or can be bounded explicitly with `ConversationState(max_turns=..., max_turn_bytes=...)`.
-When a byte ceiling is configured, every stored message is normalized to valid UTF-8 (each surrogate code unit becomes `?`); messages over the ceiling are then safely truncated with a `...[truncated]` marker.
-The live response returned by the agent remains unchanged.
+  A single newest message larger than either byte ceiling is safely truncated with a `...[truncated]` marker, while the live response returned by the agent remains unchanged.
 Live providers receive a recent-turn window as chat messages, not the full stored transcript.
+Checkpoint callers can additionally opt into `CheckpointLimits(max_depth=..., max_nodes=..., max_string_bytes=..., max_total_string_bytes=...)` on `Environment.snapshot()/restore()` and `create/save/load_snapshot()`.
+  Loads preflight structure and JSON string-token size before UTF-8 decode and parsing; `max_bytes=` remains the separate exact serialized-file ceiling.
+  These are resource ceilings for the existing monolithic JSON checkpoint format, not an OS memory limit or a streaming JSON parser.
 - **Long-Term Memory Integrations**: Plug in semantic vector stores like FAISS to give agents durable recall of historical conversations and research notes.
 - **Input hygiene, not a security boundary**: Prompts are length-capped and